-When there’s a celebratory event or gathering, balloons often come to mind.
-The NSW Environment Protection Authority (EPA) understands that many people mark life’s milestones with balloons.
+When there’s a celebratory event or gathering, balloons often come to mind and we understand that many people mark life’s milestones with balloons.

 Releasing balloons can harm the environment and wildlife

 Sorry to burst your bubble but releasing balloons can lead to littering and mass releases especially can harm the environment and wildlife.

 Balloons can take years to break down.
 They may end up in waterways or the ocean, where they can be swallowed by marine animals.
 Turtles have even been found to selectively eat burst balloons because they look like jellyfish, their natural food.